AckeeCZ/petrus/docs/usage-examples/customStorageDriver.md

 # Custom Storage Drive

-Each tokens persistence value (e.g. `TokensPersistence.LOCAL`) is mapped to a storage driver that you may override by your own.
+Each tokens persistence (e.g. `TokensPersistence.LOCAL`) has its own a storage driver that you may override by your own.
 See the default config below.

 ## Default configuration